bobbylcraig/bobbylcraig.github.io/_posts/2026-05-31-the-fault-in-our-star-clustering.md

 I dug the paper back up recently.
 Reading your own old work is... something.
 The programming was in MATLAB because we didn't really have a choice (I have made my peace with the one-based indexing... mostly).
 The core of the whole thing was maybe 20 lines: sweep through different values of *k*, run k-means a few times at each one, keep the best result.

 Quick aside if k-means is unfamiliar: you tell the algorithm "I think there are *k* groups in this data," and it tries to find them.
 It picks *k* random center points, assigns every data point to its nearest center, scoots the centers to the middle of their new groups, and repeats until nothing moves.
-It's simple, it's fast, and it has one big personality quirk I'll come back to... it really wants its groups to be round.
+It's simple!

 Anyway, the clustering loop itself was fine.
 The problem was never the loop.
 It was the two things I fed into it and the question I asked of what came out.
 Two real problems, and they're different *kinds* of wrong.